devspace-sh/devspace/docs/pages/cloud/clusters/connect.md

 devspace connect cluster
 ```

-DevSpace CLI will ask you a couple of questions and connect your cluster.
+DevSpace will ask you a couple of questions and connect your cluster.
 The output will look similar to this one:
 ```bash
 $ devspace connect cluster
 ?
 Please enter a cluster name (e.g. my-cluster) my-cluster